 The standard rate of 20% VAT is also payable on most fuels.
 Domestic heating fuel rates use the reduced VAT rate of 5%.

-Fuel duty rates depend on what type you buy.
-Different rates apply to other fuel types dependent on how they get used.
+The different rates of VAT duties that relate to fuel would depend on what type you buy.
+Different rates that apply to other fuel types are also dependent on how they get used.

 You must not use 'rebated oils' in a vehicle on public roads and highways.
 The penalties for doing so can result in a fine and having the vehicle confiscated.
 Rebated oils include power sources such as red diesel and kerosene.